 The Company's management is held accountable to the board of directors ("Directors"), each member of which is elected annually by the shareholders of the Company.
-The Directors are responsible for reviewing and approving the audited consolidated annual financial statements and MD&A. Responsibility for the review and approval of the Company's annual consolidated financial statements and MD&A is delegated by the Directors to the Audit Committee, which is comprised of 3 directors, 2 of whom are independent of management.
+The Directors are responsible for reviewing and approving the condensed interim and audited consolidated annual financial statements and MD&A. Responsibility for the review and approval of the Company's condensed interim and annual consolidated financial statements and MD&A is delegated by the Directors to the Audit Committee, which is comprised of 3 directors, 2 of whom are independent of management.
 Additionally, the Audit Committee pre-approves audit and non-audit services provided by the Company's auditors.

-The external auditors are appointed annually by the shareholders to conduct an annual audit of the financial statements in accordance with IFRS.
+The external auditors are appointed annually by the shareholders to conduct an annual audit of the financial statements in accordance with Canadian Auditing Standards.
 The external auditors have complete access to the Audit Committee to discuss the audit, financial reporting and related matters resulting from the annual audit, as well as assist the members of the Audit Committee in discharging its corporate governance responsibilities.